knewyousir/webFEI-session-4a/readme.md

 module.exports = mongoose.model('Recipe', RecipeSchema);
 ```

-We require mongoose and create an instance of a mongoose Schema.
+We require mongoose and create and export an instance of a mongoose Schema.

 The schema makes sure we're getting and setting well-formed data to and from the Mongo collection.
 Our schema has five String properties which define a Recipe object.

-The last line exports the RecipeShema together with Mongoose's built in Mongo interfacing methods.
+The last line exports the RecipeShema together with Mongoose's built in MongoDb interfacing methods.
 We'll refer to this Recipe object in other files.

 ### Using Mongoose Methods and Schema